Mowag: Mowag DURO

 The YAK is an armoured and mine-protected transport vehicle produced by the German company Rheinmetall Landsysteme AG based on the DURO IIIP chassis.
 The German Army uses the YAK for its military police, EOD teams, and as an armoured ambulance.

+Mowag MERLIN

+A new airborne 4×4 light tactical military vehicle designed to compete against companies like Defenture.

 Former products

-From the beginning MOWAG produced both armoured and unarmoured vehicles, to include motorcycles and fire appliances.
+From the beginning Mowag produced both armoured and unarmoured vehicles, to include motorcycles and fire appliances.